-- All matters concerning safeguarding, possible or alleged child abuse should be referred to the Designated Safeguarding Lead (Mr Matthew King) or the Deputy Safeguarding Lead (Mrs Samantha Loubon) in his absence. - b.
-If staff are unsure they should speak to the DSL. - c.
+- d.
+If staff are unsure about a concern they should speak to the DSL. - e.
 If there is a risk of immediate serious harm to a child a referral should be made to Children's Social Care immediately.
 Anybody can make this referral.
-Staff should refer children directly to Children's Social Care if it is an emergency, or they feel that appropriate action is not being taken. - d.
-Under no circumstances will any information or speculation be intimated to anyone else, within or outside the School. - e.
+Staff should refer children directly to Children's Social Care if it is an emergency, or they feel that appropriate action is not being taken. - f.
+Under no circumstances will any information or speculation be intimated to anyone else, within or outside the School. - g.
 The Designated Safeguarding Lead will make all decisions on further action, in consultation with the Head and professional bodies (Social Care, Police) as necessary.
 Decisions over borderline cases will be made after discussion with the Local Authority Designated Officer from the borough in which the child resides.